smilingrumia/pixiv-extraction/README.md

 ## install mpv
-mpv is a good media player, that will play ugoira smoothly with no “title flicking”
+mpv is a good media player, that will play ugoira smoothly.
 install the latest mpv.
 install can be done via ppa,[mpv-build](https://github.com/mpv-player/mpv-build) or manualy building [mpv](https://github.com/mpv-player/mpv).